bweston6/pi-remote/README.md

 ## Receiving Key-Codes and Customisation
 ### Receiving
-This code works great if you have a JVC LT40C550 TV, but you probably don't.
+This code works great if you have a JVC LT40C550 TV, or similar RGB lights, but you probably don't.
 To test that your receiver is working and to note the codes and protocol run the following:

 ```shell
 $ sudo ir-keytable -t -p all